leesh3288/WinPwn/README.md

 ## References

-These are the list of useful references I've checked out while studing Windows pwnable, dumped from my bookmarks.
+These are the list of useful references I've checked out while studying Windows pwnable, dumped from my bookmarks.
 Note that some resources might be (heavily) outdated or partially mis-categorized.

 ### Intro
 - [Intro to Windows Exploit Techniques for Linux PWNers](https://blog.pwnhub.cn/download/01/WinPWN.pdf)